-With artists: Orna Kazimi, Kubra Khademi, Mario García Torres, Erkan Özgen.
+Orna Kazimi, Kubra Khademi, Mario García Torres and Erkan Özgen

-The title of the exhibition is taken from a novel by Fowzin Karimi that explores the trauma of war and how that reverberates through generations.
+Void Gallery presents Above Us the Milky Way, featuring work from artists Orna Kazimi, Kubra Khademi, Mario García Torres and Erkan Özgen.
+The title of the exhibition is taken from a novel by Fowzin Karimi that explores the complexities and the impact of war through memories, loss and notions of home.